dokhanh120567/NaverAIProblem/README.md

 ## 🚀 Project Setup & Usage
 **How to install and run your project:**
-- Clone the repository: `git clone [repository-url]`
-- Navigate to the project directory: `cd web-track-naver-vietnam-ai-hackathon-dokhanh120567-main`
+- Clone the repository: `git clone https://github.com/dokhanh120567/NaverAIProblem.git`- Navigate to the project directory: `cd web-track-naver-vietnam-ai-hackathon-dokhanh120567-main`
 - Install dependencies: `npm install`
 - Start the development server: `npm run dev`
 - Open your browser and navigate to `http://localhost:5173`